-Penal Code 262 PC is the California statute that makes it a crime for a person to commit spousal rape, or to have sexual intercourse with his/her spouse without the spouse’s consent.
-The offense is sometimes referred to as marital rape and it falls under the umbrella of California’s rape laws and domestic violence laws.
+California Penal Code 262 PC makes it a crime to commit spousal rape, or to have sexual intercourse with a spouse against the spouse’s will or without that spouse’s consent.
 Spousal rape is a serious felony that can lead to a state prison sentence of up to eight years.

 The language of PC 262 lists several instances in which sexual intercourse takes place without a spouse’s consent.
 For example, the law says there is no consent if intercourse is accomplished via physical force or sexual violence.
 Also, there is no consent if married women or men cannot resist sexual activity or sexual contact due to drugs or alcohol.

 - a man makes his wife have sex with him via a threat of force and physical injury.

 - a wife has sex with her husband after he is passed out from drinking too much.

 - a man performs sexual acts on his wife and engages in acts of forced sex while she is asleep.

 Criminal defense lawyers draw on several legal strategies and defenses to challenge spousal rape charges.
 Some of these include the attorney showing that: